 That being said, traditional offline marketing still has got its charm.
 Try various other methods like

 - PR exercises like Workshops or book signings.
 Create small events that attract the right target audience.

-- Arrange for free giveaways.
+- Arrange for free book giveaways.
 Plan a contest.

 - Have bloggers and reviewers review your book.

 - Make your brand visible.
 Give out free bookmarks or other promotional items related to your book.

 It is true that most of these things need proper planning and good ol’ Vitamin M- Money.
 But that is where self-publishing helps.
 You can execute all of this on a shoestring budget to an extravagant budget as well.
 Doing a lot of your marketing online is another way to reach out to maximum people with minimal budgets.
 Here’s a short guide on how to market your book online.
 Customize and pick the right plan that suits you.
 But, that being said, marketing is hard, even big brands struggle to market their product; so consulting with professionals to market your book will go a long way.
 Self publishing platforms have a team of experienced marketing consultants who can offer the best insights to market your book.
 Take a look at Notion Press’ book marketing services here.